yogevshalmon/ebat/README.md

 ```

 ## Reproducing Experiments
-This section provides detailed instructions for reproducing the experimental results presented in Table 1 of our CAV'25 submission.
+This section provides detailed instructions for reproducing the experimental results presented in Table 1 of our SAT'25 paper.

-We conducted our experiments with a timeout of 60 seconds, which is also the default timeout setting for the tool.
+We conducted our experiments with a timeout of 60 seconds.
+Note that by default there is not timeout for the tool.
 You can adjust the timeout using the parameter `/general/timeout ....`.

 ### Benchmark Structure